Improve Your Listings With These Apps and Tools

 6. ShowingTime, for scheduling showings

 Adding a showing scheduler to your listings is always wise.
 It makes things easier on the buyer, and it’s a great way to bring in leads, too.
-There are lots of tools that help you do this, including Showing Suite and Instashowing, but ShowingTime is the gold standard.
+There are lots of tools that help you do this, including Showing Suite and Instashowing, but ShowingTime is the gold standard in the real estate business.
 It even works directly with MLSs to make scheduling super simple.

 7. Boost, for fielding questions

-You can’t always be on hand to answer questions or field calls from potential buyers.
+You can’t always be on hand to answer questions or field calls from a potential homebuyer.
 But a chatbot?
 They can — 24 hours a day, 7 days a week.

-Tools like Boost let you create handy, interactive chatbots to work with customers when you’re not able to.
+Tools like Boost let you create handy, interactive chatbots to work with any prospective buyer when you’re not able to.
 You can have the bot field questions about listings, collect information, schedule appointments, and more.
 Other similar tools include Mobile Monkey and Convoboss.

 Take your listings to the next level

-In today’s hot market, sight-unseen offers have grown more common.
-Beefing up your listings with videos, walkthroughs, floor plans, and built-in schedulers can be a great way to capture this audience and instill more confidence.
+In today’s hot market, sight-unseen offers have grown more common, and using every tool available is important as a real estate professional.
+Beefing up your listings with videos, walkthroughs, floor plans, social media marketing, and built-in schedulers can be a great way to capture this audience and instill more confidence.